 When it Comes to Positioning, Natural Isn’t Enough

 Beauty and personal care brands no longer can rely on “natural” or “organic” as their main differentiator when connecting with consumers.
-According to Kline & Co., natural personal care products accounted for 25% of the overall beauty market in 2015.
-It is projected that sales in the natural market segment will increase at a compound annual growth rate of almost 10% through 2019.
+According to a study by FMI, natural cosmetics has in 2019 a market value worth US$ 36 billion.
+It is also projected that the sales of natural cosmetics in a household is to account for over two-third of the global revenues in 2019.
 As the number of natural and organic brands in the market increases, competition is increasing as well.
 Although being natural is a great door-opener, there should be more to a brand’s story to create meaningful connections with consumers.

 Savvy consumers choose products that align with their personal values.
 “Natural” and “organic” are terms that can mean different things to different people.
 Some may see environmental benefits, some may infer personal benefits, while others may relate to social benefits.
 There is a strong link between a brand story and a consumer’s personal connection to a brand.
 Smart brands know how to link their stories to consumers’ needs and desires.
 This makes it imperative for brands to control their messages, rather than letting others define them.

 From the consumer perspective, the difference between natural and organic may not always be apparent.
 Typically, this distinction lies in the ingredients and the chain of custody between the source and the product manufacturer.
 An educated customer knows what to expect, especially if they are purchasing from a retailer with similar values such as Whole Foods, or a natural goods store such as Pharmaca.
 However, brands would be wise to make the social, environmental, and personal benefits of organics as clear as possible to consumers.